 There are two other methods often used for spider removal, however, we do not recommend them.

 Spider traps are only effective if you place them in areas where they are traveling.
 Only the unlucky one that walks across a glue trap will be caught and the others that avoid it will remain.
 Traps are not usually the most effective method of pest control.

 Setting traps around your home lures spiders using an aroma that is pleasant to them but may not be nice for humans or pets.
 You also need to dispose of the traps when they are spent, an often unpleasant task as they can be full of dead spiders.
 Traps usually won’t completely eradicate your problem, either, as they don’t contain any insecticide or repellent.

 We do not recommend this method for effective spider control.

 Some people may be inclined to look for chemical pesticides and insecticides to get rid of pests.
 These methods are rarely effective when it comes to spiders.
 Most foggers are not designed to get rid of spiders.
 Residual insecticides can be used, but these usually only work if they walk directly through the chemicals after they have been sprayed.
 If they walk around the sprayed area, the insecticide will not affect it at all.

 While spider poisons sometimes use an aroma to attract them, it is often necessary to remove their food source before this method is effective.
 Once they do take the poison, they often don’t die immediately but instead return to their shelter, leaving numerous dead spiders around your home.

 Most pest control sprays or foams can expose your family to scary chemicals and can be harmful to kids and pets.
-It is not unheard of for a curious dog to ingest a poison and need immediate medical assistance.
+It is not unheard of for a curious dog to ingest poison and need immediate medical assistance.